catgriffin85/pp4-serenity-escape-spa/README.md

 <strong>About Us & Contact Pages</strong>

-This pages were not used in the final project, instead the About Us including how to contact the spa were incorporated into a seperate Book Appointment page.
+These pages were not used in the final project, instead the About Us, including how to contact the spa, were incorporated into a seperate section on the Book Appointment page.

 ![About Us](static/images/wireframe_about_page.png)